Tasers can be Lethal Weapons, It’s Time Our Police Departments Figured this Out

 But proponents maintain that the devices — which are used by more than 16,700 law enforcement agencies in 107 countries, said Steve Tuttle, a spokesman for Taser — pose less risk to civilians than firearms and are safer for police officers than physically tackling a suspect.
 The results of studies of the devices’ safety in humans have been mixed.

 Medical experts said on Monday that the new report, published online on Monday in the journal Circulation, makes clear that electrical shocks from Tasers, which shoot barbs into the clothes and skin, can in some cases set off irregular heart rhythms, leading to cardiac arrest.

-The photo above is of 14-year-old Joseph Williams’ face after police in Bucks County, Pennsylvania tased him.
+The photo at left is of 14-year-old Joseph Williams’ face after police in Bucks County, Pennsylvania tased him.
 The taser device was originally designed as a less-lethal weapon that could be employed on the force continuum below the handgun.
 It was meant to to be used as a weapon to stop a threatening person, not as a compliance tool.

 Pennsylvania citizens have tired of this pattern of behavior from their public servants.
 Joseph Williams was assaulted by Tullytown Police officers who Tasered him in the face while handcuffed, fractured his nose, and locked him away for three days without being able to contact his mother or get legal representation.

 “This is no longer arguable,” said Dr. Byron Lee, a cardiologist and director of the electrophysiology laboratory at the University of California, San Francisco.
 “This is a scientific fact.
 The national debate should now center on whether the risk of sudden death with Tasers is low enough to warrant widespread use by law enforcement.”